OscarDS/pymemdyn/README.md

     You should obtain the following help output:

-        usage: pymemdyn [-h] [-v] [-b OWN_DIR] [-r REPO_DIR] -p PDB [-l LIGAND] [-a ALLOSTERIC] [--na NR_ALO] [-w WATERS] [-i IONS] [-c CHO] [--res RESTRAINT] [--llc LIGPARGEN_LIGAND_CHARGE]
+        usage: pymemdyn [-h] [-v] [-b OWN_DIR] [-r REPO_DIR] -p PDB [-l LIGAND] [--lc LIGAND_CHARGE] [-w WATERS] [-i IONS] [--res RESTRAINT] [-f LOOP_FILL] [-q QUEUE] [-d] [--debugFast]
-                        [--llo LIGPARGEN_LIGAND_NROFOPTIMIZATIONS]
-                        [--lac LIGPARGEN_ALLOSTERIC_CHARGE]
-                        [--lao LIGPARGEN_ALLOSTERIC_NROFOPTIMIZATIONS] [-q QUEUE] [-d]
-                        [--debugFast]

         == Setup Molecular Dynamics for Membrane Proteins given a PDB. ==

-        options:
+        optional arguments:
           -h, --help            show this help message and exit -v, --version         show program's version number and exit -b OWN_DIR            Working dir if different from actual dir -r REPO_DIR           Path to templates of fixed files.
 If not provided, take the value from settings.TEMPLATES_DIR.
-          -p PDB                Name of the pdb to insert into membrane for MD (mandatory).
-Use the pdb extension. (e.g. -p myprot.pdb)
+          -p PDB                Name of the PDB file to insert into membrane for MD (mandatory).
+Use the .pdb extension. (e.g. -p myprot.pdb)
           -l LIGAND, --lig LIGAND
-                                Name of the ligand, without extension.
-See input_guide.txt for details on how to generate the required pdb and forcefield files.
-          -a ALLOSTERIC, --alo ALLOSTERIC
-                                Name of the allosteric, without extension.
-See input_guide.txt for details on how to generate the required pdb and forcefield files.
-          --na NR_ALO           number of identical allosteric molecules (with same .itp file)
+                                Ligand identifiers of ligands present within the PDB file.
+If multiple ligands are present, give a comma- delimited list.
+          --lc LIGAND_CHARGE    Charge of ligands for ligpargen (when itp file should be generated).
+If multiple ligands are present, give a comma-delimited list.
           -w WATERS, --waters WATERS
-                                Crystalized water molecules.
-File name without
-                                extension.
+                                Water identifiers of crystalized water molecules
+                                present within the PDB file.
-          -i IONS, --ions IONS  Crystalized ions file name without extension.
+          -i IONS, --ions IONS  Ion identifiers of crystalized ions present within the PDB file.
-          -c CHO, --cho CHO     Crystalized cholesterol molecules file name without extension.
           --res RESTRAINT       Position restraints during MD production run.
 Options: bw (Ballesteros-Weinstein Restrained Relaxation -
                                 default), ca (C-Alpha Restrained Relaxation)
-          --llc LIGPARGEN_LIGAND_CHARGE
-                                Charge of ligand for ligpargen (when itp file should be generated)
-          --llo LIGPARGEN_LIGAND_NROFOPTIMIZATIONS
-                                Number of optimizations that ligpargen should use to generate itp file for ligand (only needed when itp is not provided)
-          --lac LIGPARGEN_ALLOSTERIC_CHARGE
-                                Charge of allosteric for ligpargen (when itp file should be generated)
-          --lao LIGPARGEN_ALLOSTERIC_NROFOPTIMIZATIONS
-                                Number of optimizations that ligpargen should use to generate itp file for allosteric (only needed when itp is not provided)
+          -f LOOP_FILL, --loop_fill LOOP_FILL
+                                Amount of Å per AA to fill cut loops.
+The total distance is calculated from the coordinates of the remaining residues.
+The AA contour length is 3.4-4.0 Å, To allow for flexibility in the loop, 2.0 Å/AA (default) is suggested. (example: -f 2.0)
           -q QUEUE, --queue QUEUE
                                 Queueing system to use (slurm, pbs, pbs_ib and svgd supported)
           -d, --debug
           --debugFast           run pymemdyn in debug mode with less min and eq steps.
                                 Do not use for simulation results!